jina-ai/jina/docs/concepts/executor/serve.md

 This type of standalone Executor can be either *external* or *shared*.
 By default, it is external.

 - An external Executor is deployed alongside a {ref}`Gateway <architecture-overview>`.
 - A shared Executor has no Gateway.

+Although both types can join a {class}`~jina.Flow`, use a shared Executor if the Executor is only intended to join Flows to have less network hops and save the costs of running running the Gateway in Kubernetes.

 ## Serve via Docker Compose